mortela4/random_notes/py_best_practices.md

 ### Remote Debug

 This requires the debug server (or, 'agent') - typically based on 'pdb' debugmodule - to be installed on remote target.
-VSCode plays nicely
+VSCode plays nicely with the 'debugpy' package, and offer a near-transparent debug connection over the 'standard' PDB protocol.

+The following modifications are required on target in order to support remote debug with VSCode debugger as client:
+- the 'debugpy' package must be installed on target
-A hook-up point must be inserted in the code - immediately after top-level entry point (typically 'if __name__ == "__main__":' line) - to start up the server and make it wait for a remote client connection.
+- A hook-up point must be inserted in the code - immediately after top-level entry point (typically 'if __name__ == "__main__":' line) - to start up the server and make it wait for a remote client connection.
 Example:
 ```python